-This document provides a description of the STAGE computable general equilibrium (CGE) model.
-This model is characterised by several distinctive features.
-First, the model allows for a generalised treatment of trade relationships by incorporating provisions for non-traded exports and imports, i.e., commodities that are neither imported nor exported, competitive imports, i.e., commodities that are imported and domestically produced, non-competitive imports, i.e., commodities that are imported but not domestically produced, commodities that are exported and consumed domestically and commodities that are exported but not consumed domestically.
+This document provides a description of the STAGE_int computable general equilibrium (CGE) model, which is a variant of STAGE prepared for use on the online Single Country CGE modelling course.
+The model is characterised by several distinctive features.
+First, the model allows for a generalised treatment of trade relationships by incorporating provisions for non-traded exports and imports, i.e., commodities that are neither imported nor exported, competitive imports, i.e., commodities that are imported and domestically produced, noncompetitive imports, i.e., commodities that are imported but not domestically produced, commodities that are exported and consumed domestically and commodities that are exported but not consumed domestically.
 Second, the model allows the relaxation of the small country assumption for exported commodities that do not face perfectly elastic demand on the world market.
 Third, the model allows for modeling of multi-product activities using various assumptions; fixed proportions of commodity outputs by activities with commodities differentiated by the activities that produce them, varying output mixes by activities in response to changes in the (basic) prices of commodities, and domestically produced commodities that are differentiated by source activity or are homogeneous, i.e., undifferentiated by source activity.
 Hence the numbers of commodity and activity accounts are not necessarily the same.
-Fourth, the (value added) production technologies can be specified as nested Constant Elasticity of Substitution (CES).
-Fifth, the functional distribution of income is endogenously determined through the specification of the ownership (domestic and foreign) of factors used within the economy being defined as a series of variables.
-Sixth, trade and transport margins between factory and dock gate and the consumer are levied on domestic consumption.
+Fourth, the (value added) production technologies are specified as three-level nested Constant Elasticity of Substitution (CES) functions.
+Fifth, trade and transport margins between factory and dock gate and the consumer are levied on domestic consumption.
+Sixth, the price normalisation is based on basic prices, i.e., all basic prices are set equal to one in the base.
 And seventh, household consumption expenditure is represented by Stone-Geary utility functions.